 Starting out on her three-year tenure as Edinburgh’s Makar, this playwright, poet and performer has recently released her debut poetry collection Blood Salt Spring.
 Exploring ideas of nation, race and belonging, this collection crystallises the poet’s live performance work at spoken word nights such as Neu!
 Reekie! and Sonnet Youth.

 Books: Hings, HWFG

 Known for dark comedy and surreal humour, Chris McQueer is the Glaswegian writer behind the short story collections Hings and HWFG.
-Winner of the Outstanding Literature award at The Herald Scottish Culture Awards 2019, some of the author’s work has now been adapted for television which you can see in 2022.
+Winner of the Outstanding Literature award at The Herald Scottish Culture Awards 2019, some of the author’s work has now been adapted for television.

 Courtney Stoddart’s work focuses on womanhood, race and growing up in Scotland.
 A relatively new talent (having only started performing in 2019) she has performed at various venues in Scotland including the Traverse Theatre and The Scottish National Portrait Gallery.
 Look out for her performances at book festivals and theatre events in Scotland.

 Books: slug…and other things i’ve been told to hate

 Hollie McNish (also known as Hollie Poetry) is a popular poet and live performer with a dizzying schedule of live events around the UK.
 Her latest publication slug is a mixture of poetry, memoir and short stories.
 As well as open mic nights where you can expect the unexpected, you can also catch Hollie Poetry on her YouTube channel.

 Harry Josephine Giles